Canaries, Zebra finches and all the other commonly available pet finches share the same basic anatomical features.

-Birds rely on their eyes and ears to make sense off the outside world.
-A bird in flight needs to take in a lot of visual information and process it, identifying danger, water, roosting sites, etc. They need good hearing to interact with their neighbours, and to interpret the various songs and calls of their fellow species and other birds.
-This is particularly vital in the nesting season, when a good song - or otherwise - is the starting point for reproduction.
+Birds heavily rely on their eyes and ears to make sense of the outside world.
+A bird in flight has to take in a lot of visual information, process it, identify danger, water, roosting sites, etc. They also need good hearing to be able to interact with all their neighbours, and to understand the various songs and calls of their fellow species and other birds.
+This is vital in the nesting season, when a good song will be the starting point for reproduction.

-The birds in this guide all have excellent colour vision.
-This helps them spot and select food; and nesting birds also respond to the colour of their fledglings’ open-mouthed ‘gape’.
-The sight of the bottomless pit of a chick’s hungry throat stimulates the parent’s instinct to keep the food coming.
-Canaries in particular are over-stimulated in this respect, responding to a red splodge (the pharyngeal spot) at the back of their young ones’ throats.
-The spot only becomes visible when the chick gapes.
+Finches have excellent color vision.
+This helps them spot and select food; and nesting birds also respond to the color of their fledglings’ open-mouthed “gape”.
+The sight of this bottomless pit of a chicks throat triggers a natural instinct in the bird’s parents to keep the food coming.
+Canaries are rather over-stimulated in this respect, responding to a red splodge (the pharyngeal spot) at the back of their young one’s throats.
+This spot only becomes visible when the chick gapes.

-The Gouldian Finch - he may have a big beak, but he's all eyes and ears
+The Gouldian Finch - this bird may have a big beak, but like all the finches, it's all eyes and ears

-Finches’ sense of smell is poor, as is their sense of taste.
-This doesn’t stop them from having favourite ‘treats’ however, and they still need a lot of variety in their diets.
+Finches have a poor sense of smell and taste.
+This doesn’t stop them from having favorite foods, however, and they still require a lot of variety in their diets.